R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - One can check the contents of *crontab* files in the "user spool area" with option `-l`: `crontab -l` for the current login, `crontab -l -u rtorrent` (§) for our hero.
 - *Crontab* syntax is best described in `man 5 crontab`.

-2. A second **cron** solution involves manually editing the system-wide *crontab*:
+2.- A second **cron** solution involves manually editing the system-wide *crontab*:
 > vi /etc/crontab (†)

-and attach a new instruction at the bottom of the file, after the example tests,
+and attaching a new instruction at the bottom of the file, after the example tests,

 		*/10 * * * * root monitoring.sh